Interior Design or Interior Architecture?

 - Custom furniture design

 As an interior design professional, you will earn a more than comfortable living and have the opportunity to work with (and for) important people in the society.
-It can provide you a 'high-flying' life if you so wish and opportunities become almost limitless within the real estate and building industry.
+It can provide you with a 'high-flying' life if you so wish and opportunities become almost limitless within the real estate and building industry.

 Most interior designers render residential designs services and a good number can even execute tasks that involve uncomplicated commercial projects (hotels, offices, restaurants).
 Others work for large architectural firms who are ready to pay top designers fairly hefty salaries.